fhalde/fauxspark/README.md

 Finally!
 The simulation is suggesting us that we are better off with just 2 cores that provides us with 65% utilization and a runtime of 7.6s.

-By the way, did you notice that despite all the randomness in our simulations, the p10 and p90 percentiles consistently converge?!
-And that's simulation theory.
+By the way, did you notice that despite all the randomness in our simulations, the p10 and p90 percentiles consistently converged?!